-Gender: The Board of Managing Directors should have at least one female member.
-This target was met in 2021.
-The company strives to increase the number of female members on the Board of Managing Directors beyond the established target in the long term.
-The targets set by the Board of Managing Directors for the two levels of management immediately below the Board of Managing Directors should be met.

-- Age: The Board of Managing Directors should have an appropriate age distribution.
+- Gender: The Board of Managing Directors must have at least one female member.
+The company strives to increase the number of female members on the Board of Managing Directors beyond the legal minimum participation requirement in the long term. - Age: The Board of Managing Directors should have an appropriate age distribution.
 Along with several younger members, this Board should also have members with a greater amount of professional and life experience.
 The company aims for an average age of all members of the Board of Managing Directors of approximately 55 years.
 Members may serve on the Board of Managing Directors until their 68th birthday.
 In making appointments to the Board of Managing Directors, consideration should be given to ensuring a balanced age distribution and increased consideration given to younger executives.
-The targets established were met in 2021. - Professional experience: The members of the Board of Managing Directors should bring diverse professional experience to the Board.
+The targets established were met in 2023.

+- Professional experience: The members of the Board of Managing Directors should bring diverse professional experience to the Board.
 Along with sufficient professional background in the fields of engineering and business, they should also have additional professional experience, especially in fields relevant to the Schaeffler Group's future business, such as mechatronics, electrical engineering, digitalization, and IT.
 In making appointments to the Board of Managing Directors, consideration should be given to the candidates' education and training, professional career, and their current responsibilities.
-The targets established were met in 2021. - Internationality: Sufficient international experience should be represented on the Board of Managing Directors to appropriately reflect the international nature of the Schaeffler Group's business.
+The targets established were met in 2023. - Internationality: Sufficient international experience should be represented on the Board of Managing Directors to appropriately reflect the international nature of the Schaeffler Group's business.
 The members of the Board of Managing Directors should have different nationalities.
 The objective should be that all members of the Board of Managing Directors have experience working abroad and/or are experienced in international business.
-Having at least one member with a non-German nationality, ideally from a market relevant to Schaeffler, on the Board of Managing Directors in the long term is considered desirable.
+Having at least one member with a non-German nationality, ideally from a market relevant to the Schaeffler Group, on the Board of Managing Directors in the long term is considered desirable.
 To be appointed to the Board of Managing Directors, a candidate must have international experience.
 At the first and second level of management immediately below the Board of Managing Directors, the majority of employees should have experience working abroad and be experienced in international business.
 All members of the Board of Managing Directors are experienced in international business.